 Treatment strategies having to do with oral surgery:

-- For patients about to start intravenous bisphosphonates, non-restorable teeth or bad teeth should be removed.
+Non-restorable teeth or bad teeth should be removed.
 This is because the majority of people experience BRONJ after dental-related surgeries.
 Also, if systemic conditions permit, the bisphosphonate therapy should be delayed until the extraction site is healed (mucosalized)